 Humidity plays an important role in your overall comfort, and too high or low humidity can cause health problems.
-You are the most comfortable when the relative humidity of the air around you is between 20% and 60%.
+You are the most comfortable when the relative humidity of the air around you is between 20 percent and 60 percent.

-If your indoor humidity climbs above 60%, you begin to risk mold and mildew growth in your home.
-On the other hand, if your indoor humidity is below 20%, you’ll start to experience eye, nose, skin, and throat irritation.
+If your indoor humidity climbs above 60 percent, you begin to risk mold and mildew growth in your home.
+On the other hand, if your indoor humidity is below 20 percent, you’ll start to experience eye, nose, skin, and throat irritation.
 If you wear contact lenses, they can become irritated when the humidity is too low.

 5. Let Your Temperature Work for You